 - With the right care, a healthy raspberry bush will produce good berry crops for 10 years or more before it will need replacement.

-Hope you enjoyed these guidelines on how to care for raspberry bushes and decided to grow your own too!
+Hope you enjoyed these guidelines on caring for raspberry bushes and decide to grow your own too!